-Number of Households Served: HUD's Office of Policy Development and Research reports that 52,000 projects and 3.55 million housing units were placed in service between 1987 and 2021.
+Number of Households Served: HUD's Office of Policy Development and Research reports: https://bit.ly/3EDoegP that 53,032 projects and 3.65 million housing units were placed in service between 1987 and 2022.

 Population Targeted: Generally, households with income either equal to or less than 60% of area median income (AMI) or 50% AM, but also 80% AMI since "income averaging" was introduced after 2018.